vseloved/cl-redis/README.md

-# CL-REDIS — a fast and robust Common Lisp client for Redis
+# CL-REDIS — A fast and robust Common Lisp client for Redis
   (tested with Redis version 2.6)

 ## Quickstart